In this issue

 As part of the coalition Unite Against Corruption, OUTA’s John Clarke spoke at the protest march on the Day of Reconciliation, on Wednesday 16th December.
 His shortened speech highlighted the following points.

-On behalf of the members of OUTA – soon to be known as ‘Organisation Undoing Tax Abuse’ – we fully endorse this protest.
+On behalf of the supporters of OUTA – soon to be known as ‘Organisation Undoing Tax Abuse’ – we fully endorse this protest.

 In the fight against e-tolls, President Jacob Zuma drove another wedge between the state and its people.
 In August 2013, President Zuma signed the Transport Matters Amendment Bill and four months later, the e-toll gantries went live.
 His actions unleashed another irrational and grossly inefficent tax on the Gauteng motorists, one which never achieved a compliance level 30%, and which has now declined to less than 10%.